SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/gitlab-integration.md

 Integration with GitLab Self-Managed requires at least GitLab Self-Managed version 11.7.

 ### Branch Analysis
 Community Edition doesn't support the analysis of multiple branches, so you can only analyze your main branch.
-Starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can analyze multiple branches and pull requests.
+Starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can analyze multiple branches and merge requests.

 ## Authenticating with GitLab
 You can delegate authentication to GitLab using a dedicated GitLab OAuth application.